-Beginning in 1941, the Gallery has celebrated the achievements of indigenous artists.
+Throughout much of its history, and with an ongoing commitment in the future, the Gallery has celebrated the achievements of indigenous artists.
 Its exhibitions have contributed significantly to the development of indigenous art history and discourse, extending the artists’ reach geographically and into the future.
 The Institute of Asian Art was inaugurated in 2014 to recognize the extraordinary artistic achievements of artists with links to Asian countries, especially China, Japan, Korea, and India.
 In addition, the Gallery’s acclaimed Canadian and international contemporary program showcases works of renowned artists such as Jeff Wall, Stan Douglas, Liz Magor, Andreas Gursky, Bharti Kher, Takashi Murakami, and Rodney Graham.

 The Gallery collaborates with prestigious institutions across the globe, resulting in numerous highly acclaimed historical and contemporary exhibitions, including Raven Travelling: Two Centuries of Haida Art, The Colour of My Dreams: The Surrealist Revolution in Art, The Forbidden City: Inside the Court of China’s Emperors, Picasso: The Artist and His Muses, and Claude Monet’s Secret Garden.
 The Gallery is also committed to presenting projects that explore the diversity of creative expression in design, architecture, fashion, film, and media arts.
 Exhibitions have included Massive Change: The Future of Global Design, Krazy!
 The Delirious World of Anime + Comics + Video Games + Art, Grand Hotel: Redesigning Modern Life, Shigeru Ban, and Cabin Fever.

-For the past 17 years, Director Kathleen S. Bartels has led the Gallery through this period of unprecedented growth.
+For the past 18 years, Director Kathleen S. Bartels has led the Gallery through this period of unprecedented growth.
 Under her direction, programming melds a dynamic mix of contemporary and historical exhibitions that exemplify the Gallery’s commitment to bring the best of the art world to Vancouver and the best of Vancouver to the world.
-Currently, the annual operating budget is $19 million—with 41 percent from earned revenue (including admissions, retail, café, rentals, and various programs); 6 percent from membership fees; 6 percent from sponsorship and corporate partners; 20 percent from individual philanthropy (including foundations); 3 percent endowment income; 18 percent from government grants; and 6 percent from special events.
+Currently, the annual operating budget is $19 million—with 41 percent from earned revenue and 59 percent from private philanthropy, government grants, and endowment income.
 The endowment is more than $11 million and donations from the private sector have more than doubled over the past 15 years.
-The Development Division consists of a team of 15 full-time staff members, whose responsibilities include major gifts, annual fund, grant writing, corporate partnerships, special events, donor research, and database administration.
+The Development Division consists of a team of 15 full-time staff members, whose responsibilities include major gifts, annual fund, grants, corporate partnerships, special events, donor research, and database administration.
 David Calabrigo is Chair of the Gallery’s 23-member board of trustees.
 Bruce Munro Wright is Chair of the Vancouver Art Gallery Foundation, which manages $3.8 million in investments and is the recipient of endowment income from the Vancouver Foundation, with an investment of an additional $12 million.